10-Q 1 svbl-20240731.htm FORM 10-Q

 Property concessions – October 31, 2023 5,004,386

-During the three months ended January 31, 2023, the Company decided to withdraw certain concessions’ applications in Sierra Mojada, Mexico.
+During the nine months ended July 31, 2023, the Company decided to withdraw certain concessions’ applications in Sierra Mojada, Mexico.
 As a result, the Company has written off the capitalized property concession balance related to these concessions of $15,541 in accordance with level 3 of the fair value hierarchy.

 If the blockade at Sierra Mojada Property continues, further impairment of property concessions is possible.